 If you can pry your gaze from our Galaxy, take a look at the multitudes of globular clusters that surround it in a halo.
 For us this extends from Scorpius up into Serpens, Ophiuchus, Hercules and down into Capricornus, Aquarius and Sagittarius.

 These incredibly distant objects, several thousand lightyears away, include such gems as M13 and M92 in Hercules, M5 in Serpens, and M22 and M28 in Sagittarius.

 Through small telescopes they often look like little cotton balls.

 Late autumn targets

 As we move into October and November, the constellations of Aquarius and Capricornus become better placed over in the south, rich with promising targets.

 Pick off the final batch of globular clusters such as M30, M2 and M72, along with M15 up in Pegasus.
 Seek out the faint but large Helix Nebula and the Saturn Nebula, two planetary nebulae in Aquarius.

 For more, read our observing guide 6 planetary nebulae to spot in the night sky.

 From October until the end of the year the final glories of the autumn skies come into view, taking us into the more distant reaches of space.

-Pick a clear, transparent night, head to a dark sky area and let your eyes become properly dark adapted (it takes about 40 minutes) to stand the best chance of seeing their namesake galaxies, M31 and M33, the farthest objects it is possible to glimpse with the naked eye.
+Pick a clear, transparent night, head to a dark sky area and let your eyes become properly dark adapted (it takes about 40 minutes) to stand the best chance of seeing the farthest objects it is possible to glimpse with the naked eye.